Helen Hill Award

 This award honors work that affirms Helen Hill's artistic legacy, lived values, and everyday passions.
 In a film culture dominated by corporate interests and the values of consumerism, the Helen Hill Award supports radically independent, innovative filmmaking of exceptional talent.
 The award will be presented to a filmmaker whose work celebrates and embodies such things as creativity, self-expression, animation, small-gauge film, homemade movies and all things made by hand, collaboration, generosity, liberal spirituality, activism, love, play, community, and connection.

-Applications for the 2016 Helen Hill Award are now being accepted.
-Application guidelines can be found on the Orphan Film Symposium website.
+Applications for the 2018 Helen Hill Award are now being accepted.

 Helen Hill Award recipients